 Indicates that the buyer or seller has been a registered member of eBay for 30 days or less.
 New members join the eBay Community every day.
 Knowing that a person has recently joined can be helpful in various situations.
 For example, when dealing with a buyer who's new to eBay, an experienced seller will know to be more patient as the new member learns how eBay works.

 The basic, most common way to sell an item on eBay.
 This format lets sellers list an item for sale, collect bids for a fixed length of time, and sell the item to the highest bidder.
 For more information, see our Shopping formats

 P - Q

 A secure payment gateway service for processing credit or debit card payments to an internet merchant account.
 To accept credit and debit card payments, internet merchant sellers need to sign up for a free Payflow account.

 A fast, easy, secure payment method offered by most eBay sellers for purchasing items.
 When buyers use PayPal, payment is sent from their credit card or bank account without giving any account information directly to the seller.
-All the buyer needs is the seller's email address.
-With PayPal, credit card or bank account information is kept private and safe on our secure servers.
+With PayPal, credit card or bank account information is kept private and safe.
 Sign up for PayPal

 PayPal Buyer Protection

 A buyer protection programme that offers full coverage for buyers who pay with PayPal on qualified listings.
 Items that qualify for PayPal Buyer Protection are identified on the listing page.
 For eBay.ie: Buyers are covered for up to €1,000.00 at no additional cost.